Economic Security

 How is Westchester County performing?

-In 2016-20, 8% of seniors in Westchester County had incomes below the poverty line, below the statewide rate of 12% and slightly below the national rate of 9%.
+In 2020-24, 10% of seniors in Westchester County had incomes below the poverty line, below both the statewide rate of 13% and the national rate of 11%.
+This represents a 3-percentage point increase since 2010-14.

-Westchester's rate was slightly higher than Rockland (7%) and Nassau (5%).
-Rates in all three counties changed little since 2000.
-Populations of seniors in poverty were too small in Putnam County and most municipalities to report reliable data, with the exception of Yonkers with a senior poverty rate of 12%.
+Westchester's rate was higher than Rockland and Putnam (both 8%) and Nassau (7%).
+Rates in Nassau and Putnam counties also increased since 2010-14.
+The population of seniors in poverty was too small in Putnam County in 2010-14 to report a reliable trend.
+Similarly, 2020-24 figures for most municipalities were too small to report reliable data with the exception of Yonkers, with a senior poverty rate of 14%.

 Notes about the data